praveen-bandla/Web_app/README.md

-# A Webpage with Flask
+# A Webapp with Flask

 Creating an app with a simple implementation of a message bank for a class project.
 The app has two main features.
 It allows the user to:
 1. Submit a response to a prompt asking them their favorite Arctic Monkey song to the message bank